darktable-org/dtdocs/content/module-reference/utility-modules/shared/scopes.md

 ## color harmony and additional vectorscope controls

 The vectorscope provides some additional controls beyond those provided by the other modes, which deserve separate discussion.
-Hovering over the scopes module while in vectorscope mode shows the following additional buttons:
+Hovering over the scopes module while in vectorscope mode shows the following additional buttons to the right:

 ![vectorscope-options](./scopes/vectorscope-options.png#w50)

-Click the right-most button to toggle the chroma scale between linear and logarithmic mode.
+Click the button second to the right to toggle the chroma scale between linear and logarithmic mode.

-Click the second-to-right-most button to toggle the color space of the vectorscope between [CIELUV](https://en.wikipedia.org/wiki/CIELUV), [JzAzBz](https://www.osapublishing.org/oe/fulltext.cfm?uri=oe-25-13-15131&id=368272) or [RYB](https://en.wikipedia.org/wiki/RYB_color_model) -- as previously mentioned, these color spaces exclude any luminosity component in this module.
+Click the right-most button to toggle the color space of the vectorscope between [CIELUV](https://en.wikipedia.org/wiki/CIELUV), [JzAzBz](https://www.osapublishing.org/oe/fulltext.cfm?uri=oe-25-13-15131&id=368272) or [RYB](https://en.wikipedia.org/wiki/RYB_color_model) -- as previously mentioned, these color spaces exclude any luminosity component in this module.
 The CIELUV graph will be faster to calculate, and is a well-known standard, though JzAzBz may be more perceptually accurate.

-Finally, along the left-hand edge of the module are a series of buttons that allow the selected color harmony indicator to be overlaid on the vectorscope graphic when in RYB color space.
+Finally, along the right-hand edge of the module are a series of buttons that allow the selected color harmony indicator to be overlaid on the vectorscope graphic when in RYB color space.
 For example, the following shows the "triad" color harmony:

 ![vectorscope-ch-triad](./scopes/vectorscope-ch-triad.png#w50)